Molecular

 advent of molecular data in the 1960s, it was assumed that

-the large organismal differences between Humans relative to
+the large organismal differences between Humans and the

-the Great Apes were due to extensive genetic change along
+Great Apes were due to accelerated genetic change along the

 data support or reject the hypothesis?
 Explain.